-Historic Walking Tours take place on Tuesdays and Thursday and meet at the Museum at 9am.
+Historic Walking Tours take place on Tuesdays and Thursday in the summer and meet at the Museum at 9am.
 Stroll around town and hear stories that bring our history alive.
-To schedule a private tour, contact Glo at 970-349-1880 or email@example.com
+Tours are also offered a few Saturdays during the winter.
+Check here for scheduled tours.
+To schedule a private tour, contact Shelley at 970-349-1880 or firstname.lastname@example.org

 Our annual Illumination Slide Show highlights a different theme of local history each year, brought to life through photos from our archives that entertain audiences and give them a glimpse of days gone by.